Librum-Reader/Librum/README.md

 Librum is an application designed to make reading <b>enjoyable</b> and <b>straightforward</b> for you.

 It's more than just an e-book reader.
 With Librum, you can manage your own online library and access it from all your devices at any time.
 It offers features like note-taking, bookmarking, highlighting, while being able to customise the application to look and feel exactly how you want it to.
 Librum also provides free access to over 70,000 books and your reading statistics while being free and completely open source.

-Our aim is to make reading <b>frictionless</b> and enjoyable for you.

 <br>
 <b>Note</b>: Librum is still in development, the servers are <b>not</b> public, and thus Librum is not yet available for public use.